belle2/basf2/analysis/doc/FullEventInterpretation.rst

 The script will automatically create some directories collection containing weightfiles, monitoring files and other stuff jobs containing temporary files during the training (can be deleted afterwards)

 The distributed script automatically spawns jobs on the cluster (or local machine), and runs the steering file on the provided MC.
 Since a FEI training requires multiple runs over the same MC, it does so multiple times.
 The output of a run is passed as input to the next run (so your script has to use RootInput and RootOutput).
 In between it calls the do_trainings function of the FEI, to train the mutlivariate classifiers of the FEI at each stage.
 At the end it produces summary outputs using printReporting.py and latexReporting.py (this will only work of you use the monitoring mode).
 And a summary file for each mva training using basf2_mva_evaluate.
 If your training fails for some reason (e.g. a job fails on the cluster), the FEI will stop, you can fix the problem and resume the training using the `-x` option.
 This requires some expert knowledge, because you have to know howto fix the occured problem and at which step you have to resume the training.
 After the training the weightfiles will be stored in the localdb in the collection directory.
 You have to upload these local database to the Belle 2 Condition Database if you want to use the FEI everywhere.
-Alternatively you can just copy the localdb to somehwere and use it directly.
+Alternatively you can just copy the localdb to somehwere and use it directly, however, this is recommended only for testing as it is not reproducible.

 You have to adjust the following parameters: